 |Step 2||Plug the microfilter into the empty socket.|

 Plug the phone cable into the microfilter's phone socket.

-Unplug everything from your telephone line and connect your router directly to your master telephone socket (it should be the one closest to where the telephone line enters your property.
-Please see our Master socket guide if you need help).
+(Your master socket should be close to where the telephone line enters your property.
+See our Master socket guide if you need help finding it).

-- If this fixes the problem, something you've unplugged was the cause.
-Find it by reconnecting your devices and checking for problems after each one.
-You'll probably find that something isn't connected to a microfilter, or that one of your microfilters is faulty
+Something you've unplugged was causing the problem.
+Find out which device it is by reconnecting them and checking for problems after each one.
+You'll probably find that a device isn't connected via a microfilter, or that one of your microfilters is faulty.

-- If this doesn't fix the problem, try another microfilter.
-If there's still a problem you should report it to our Support Team
+Try another microfilter.
+If there's still a problem you should report it to our Support Team.

 A double master socket has two sockets (One for broadband and one for phone).
 If your master socket looks like this, you won't need to use standard microfilters in other sockets as your line is already filtered.